Bydgoszcz: Economy and demographics

+Population growth since 17th century

 Culture

 Bydgoszcz is a major cultural centre in the country, especially for music.
 Traditions of the municipal theatre date back to the 17th century, when the Jesuit college built a theatre.
 In 1824, a permanent theatre building was erected, and this was rebuilt in 1895 in a monumental form by the Berlin architect Heinrich Seeling.
 The first music school was established in Bydgoszcz in 1904; it had close links to the very well-known European piano factory of Bruno Sommerfeld.
 Numerous orchestras and choirs, both German (Gesangverein, Liedertafel) and Polish (St. Wojciech Halka, Moniuszko), have also made the city their home.
 Since 1974, Bydgoszcz has been home to a very prestigious Academy of Music.
 Bydgoszcz is also an important place for contemporary European culture; one of the most important European centers of jazz music, the Brain club, was founded in Bydgoszcz by Jacek Majewski and Slawomir Janicki.

 Bydgoszcz was a candidate for the title of European Capital of Culture in 2016.